Florian-Rh/DepthExplorer/PROJECT_OVERVIEW.md

 ### Collectibles

-Along the way, the player can pick up trash and find **Knowledgeable Items**.
-These are real-world facts about interesting species, oceanography, the history of human ocean exploration, or the impact of humans on the health of the sea.
+There are two types of collectibles:

-Knowledgeable Items appear at **fixed depths** corresponding to real-world data.
-For example, "The deepest scuba dive ever performed" always appears at 332m (the actual record depth).
+**Knowledgeable Items** are real-world facts about interesting species, oceanography, the history of human ocean exploration, or the impact of humans on the health of the sea.
+They appear at **fixed depths** corresponding to real-world data (e.g., "The deepest scuba dive ever performed" always appears at 332m).
+Knowledgeables are not picked up — they are **discovered** when the diver reaches them.
+All discovered Knowledgeables can be found in a glossary, alongside "redacted" entries for yet-undiscovered items.

-Examples of Knowledgeable Items:
+Examples:
 - The deepest dive ever performed by a human in scuba gear at 332m (human history)
 - Brine pools (oceanography)
 - Mantis shrimp (species)
 - Coral bleaching (human impact)

-All collected Knowledgeables can be found in a glossary, alongside "redacted" entries for yet-undiscovered items.
+**Trash** is randomly placed at varying depths each dive.
+Trash is picked up by the diver on proximity and awards Sand Dollars.
+It has no image or description — it is a simple collectible with a varying currency value.

 ### Currency and Progression